What is a Charge Off? | Charge Off Meaning

 What is a charge off?

 A charge off occurs when a lender tries to settle unpaid debt with a borrower but is unable to do so.
-Put simply, it’s a last resort for the lender because they have given up and accept the fact that the borrower either can’t or won’t make any future payments towards their debt.
+Put simply, it’s a last resort for the lender because they have given up and accepted the fact that the borrower either can’t or won’t make any future payments towards their debt.
 If you receive a charge off, you should know that even though a lender has written off your debt, you’re still responsible for paying it back.

 What does a charge off mean on your credit report?